 Prepare the surface on which the geotextile is to be placed so that no damage occurs to the geotextile.
 Do not drive or operate any construction equipment directly on the geotextile.
 Dispose of material with defects, rips, holes, flaws, deterioration, or other damage.
-Do not use defective material in the work.
-The manufacturer shall be present on site for a minimum of two days of geotextile installation such that the manufacturer observes any field-sewn seams.
+Do not use a.
+The Contractor shall certify and provide proof to the Department of experience in the work described.
+The Contractor shall have successfully installed at least 500,000 square yards of any geotextile that has sewn seams during the last five years.
+In addition, the Contractor shall have successfully completed at least five projects within the last five years of similar size and complexity to that of the Project.